+GIS File Servers.
 The foundation for the file server model was based on several years of experience configuring distributed ArcInfo enterprise environments.
-File servers tend to show less CPU processing intensity, although quickly start to exibit performance problems if these sizing guidelines are not followed.
+File servers tend to show less CPU processing intensity, although quickly start to exhibit performance problems if standard sizing guidelines are not followed.

-Figure 6-12 provides a summary of ArcSDE and file server test results, showing average response time, network traffic per query, and average network throughput measured during ESRI ArcGIS performance benchmark testing.
+Figure 7-14 provides a summary of ArcSDE and file server test results, showing average response time, network traffic per query, and average network throughput measured during ESRI ArcGIS performance benchmark testing.
 This chart highlights the performance advantages of an ArcSDE data source.
 Over 80 percent of the data transferred from the file server to the client workstation are discarded, and are not required to support the map display.

-Figure 6-12 ArcGIS Client/Server Network Traffic Analysis
+Figure 7-14 ArcGIS Client/Server Network Traffic Analysis